Counting irreducible representations of large degree of the upper triangular groups: Abstract

 \section{Abstract}

-Let $U_n(q)$ denote the upper upper triangular group of degree $n$ over the finite field $\F_q$ with $q$ elements.
-In this paper, we present the constructions of the three highest degree (complex) irreducible representations of $U_n(q)$ where $n\geq 7$.
+Let $U_n(q)$ be the upper triangular group of degree $n$ over the finite field $\F_q$ with $q$ elements.
+In this paper, we present constructions of large degree ordinary irreducible representations of $U_n(q)$ where $n\geq 7$, and then determine the number of irreducible representations of largest, second largest and third largest degrees.